dhingratul/Data-Science/README.md

 # Data-Science
 Intro to Data Science
-Follwing the presentation at https://github.com/soodoku/data-science
+Follwing the presentation from soodoku and other resources